Network Security

 TCP Reset

 A somewhat simple attack is to send a RESET (RST) segment to an open TCP socket.
-If the server sequence number is correct then the connection will close.
+If the server sequence number is correct, then the connection will close.
 Hence, the tricky part is getting the correct sequence number to make it look like the RESET is part of the genuine message stream.

 BGP Hijacking

 An alternate, but related, solution is BGPsec, which is an IETF standard.
 Instead of signing an individual AS’s routes, every BGP message between ASes is signed.
+This ensures that than entire path is signed and prevents intruders outside the AS from intercepting traffic and changing the BGP path to redirect traffic.

 Domain Name System (DNS)

 The Domain Name System (DNS) is a tree-structured hierarchical service that maps Internet domain names to IP addresses.
 A user’s computer runs the DNS protocol via a program known as a DNS stub resolver.
 It first checks a local file for specific preconfigured name-to-address mappings.
-Then it checks its cache of previously-found mappings.
+Then, it checks its cache of previously found mappings.
 Finally, it contacts an external DNS resolver, which is usually located at the ISP or is run as a public service, such as Google Public DNS, Cloudflare DNS, or OpenDNS.

 However, DNS queries and responses are sent using UDP with no authentication or integrity checks.
 The only validation is that each DNS query contains a Query ID (QID).
-A DNS response must have a matching QID so that the client can match it with the query it issued.
+A DNS response must have a matching QID so the client can match it with the query it issued.
 These responses can be intercepted and modified or simply forged.
 Malicious responses can return a different IP address that will direct IP traffic to different hosts.

 Pharming attack

-The most direct form of a pharming attack is to modify the local hosts file.
-This is the file (/etc/hosts on Linux, BSD, and macOS systems; c:\Windows\System32\Drivers\etc\hosts on Windows) that contains mappings between domain names and IP addresses.
+on Windows) that contains mappings between domain names and IP addresses.
 If an entry is found here, the system will not bother checking a remote DNS server.

 Alternatively, malware may modify the DNS server settings on a system so that the system would contact an attacker’s DNS server, which can then provide the wrong IP address for certain domain names.